brycewray/hugo-site/content/posts/2021/11/go-big-go-home-sequel/index.md

 	images" with their own specific requirements)
 	and, thus, have good reason to select these items programmatically.
-	Of course, CSS classes vary from site to site, but the ones shown here work for my site as of this writing.
+	Of course, classes vary from site to site, but the ones shown here work for my site as of this writing.
 */}}